 Experience the work of artisans, techies, and manufacturers at the Brooklyn Navy Yard and learn why they, and hundreds of other companies, have chosen to make their products locally.
-This 90-minute guided tour begins at the Brooklyn Navy Yard Center at BLDG 92’s gallery, which showcases the some of the 330+ businesses that call the Navy Yard home.
+This guided tour begins at the Brooklyn Navy Yard Center at BLDG 92’s gallery, which showcases the some of the 450+ businesses that call the Navy Yard home.
 Participants will then head out into the Yard for an immersive look at “making it,” including at least one visit to a factory, workshop, or studio of a featured Yard business, where visitors will have the opportunity to see things being made and meet and ask questions of business owners and staff of the companies that have made the Brooklyn Navy Yard a pre-eminent center of industry and manufacturing in New York City.
 Companies featured on the tours rotate each month, so click below for details.

-Children under 5 are welcome to attend free
+Children under 5 are welcome to attend free.

 Advance ticket purchase is required.

 Discounts for veterans: World War II veterans and World War II-era defense workers receive free admission for this tour.
 Other veterans and active-duty military personnel receive a 25% discount – just select these ticket types when making your reservation, and you may be asked to show a military ID or VA card at check-in.

 These tours are 1 hours 30 minutes OR 2 hours in length.
 Please check the availability for start time and length before booking.

 Public tours are offered on Fridays at 9:30am and select Sundays at 2pm.